DNeilson67/HCI-Assignment-1/README.md

 ### 5. Social Media Links (Anchor Tags)
 Provide links to the restaurant's social media profiles (e.g., Facebook, Instagram, Twitter) using `<a>` tags.
-Alternatively, you can also use nest the image using `<a>` tags to make it clickable and redirect to social media links.
+Alternatively, you can also nest the image using `<a>` tags to make it clickable and redirect to social media links.

 ### 6. Brief Description of the Restaurant (Paragraph)
 Provide a brief description of the restaurant's atmosphere and type of cuisine using a `<p>` tag and use at least 1 `<br>` to break a line.